 To which extent will you go as a man to protect yourself from cancer in a man’s prostate?
 For this pastor, the idea is a simple one – cheat on your wife.

-Bishop Gilbert Daya who believes a man should not stay without having sex says, he cheated on his wife while in England to prevent him from prostate cancer.
+Bishop Gilbert Daya who believes a man should not stay without having it says, he cheated on his wife while in England to prevent him from prostate cancer.

 The pastor disclosed in an interview he was in England for 15 years and “could not be (sic) without a woman”.

-But is there a link between one’s sexual health and their chances of getting prostate cancer?
-A 2016 European Eurology study showed men who have sexual intercourse frequently are less likely to develop prostate cancer.
+But is there a link between one’s s health and their chances of getting prostate cancer?
+A 2016 European Eurology study showed men who have s intercourse frequently are less likely to develop prostate cancer.

 Deya is not new to controversy.
 He made headlines in 2018 over the miracle babies saga.
 Now Deya distances himself from the spiritual scam, accused his wife Mary of the tribulations that befell on them, which include stealing children in Mountain View Estate, Nairobi.